mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 :math:`e_{RMS}` is the total RMS noise, calculated from the standard deviation of a grounded-input histogram of codes.

-Higher speed converters that are tested and characterized with sinusoidal signal will typically have a signal to noise (SNR) specification.
+Higher speed converters that are tested and characterized with sinusoidal signals will typically have a signal to noise (SNR) specification.
 If provided, the total RMS noise can be calculated as:

 :math:`e_{RMS} = \frac{ADCp-p}{\sqrt{8}*10^\frac{SNR}{20}}`